Lindy Eichenbaum Lent

 President and CEO

-Lent previously spent nearly nine years as executive director of the Civic Center Conservancy, developing and leading the organization’s nationally-recognized public-private-nonprofit partnerships to revitalize downtown Denver’s Civic Center Park – elevating and sustaining the National Historic Landmark as a vibrant and iconic cultural and community hub through programming, capital improvements, advocacy and fundraising.
-In recognition of her accomplishments, Lent received an Impact Award from the Downtown Denver Partnership in 2017.
+Lent previously served as executive director of the Civic Center Conservancy, leading the urban place-making organization’s nationally-recognized public-private-nonprofit partnerships to revitalize downtown Denver’s Civic Center Park – elevating and sustaining the National Historic Landmark as a vibrant and iconic cultural and community hub through programming, capital improvements, advocacy and fundraising.
+In recognition of her work, she received an Impact Award from the Downtown Denver Partnership in 2017.

-Named a 2012 “Forty Under 40” honoree by the Denver Business Journal, one of the Colorado Women’s Chamber of Commerce’s “Top 25 Most Powerful Women” of 2016, and a 2017 Denver Business Journal “Thought Leader,” Lent serves on the Lowry Redevelopment Authority board of directors, the Colorado Media Project executive committee, and is a member of the Colorado Women’s Forum.
-She previously served on the Denver Preschool Program Advisory Board and the boards of the University of Colorado Cancer Center Fund, the Golden Triangle Creative District and American Jewish Committee’s Colorado Chapter.
+Named one of Girls Scouts of Colorado’s 2022 “Women of Distinction,” a 2017 Denver Business Journal “Thought Leader” and one of the Colorado Women’s Chamber of Commerce’s “Top 25 Most Powerful Women” of 2016, and a 2012 Denver Business Journal “Forty Under 40” honoree, Lent currently serves on the Lowry Redevelopment Authority Board of Directors, the Prosper Colorado Leadership Council and the City and County of Denver’s Stimulus Investment Advisory Committee.
+A member of the International Women’s Forum’s Colorado chapter, Lent previously served on the 2020 Leadership Committee for the Governor’s statewide COVID Relief Fund, the Colorado Media Project executive committee, the City and County of Denver’s 2011-12 Structural Financial Task Force, the Denver Preschool Program Board of Advisors, and the boards of the CU Cancer Center Fund, Golden Triangle Creative District and American Jewish Committee/Colorado Chapter.

 Lent received her bachelor’s degree in political science with honors from Stanford University and her master’s degree in journalism from Northwestern University.
-She and her husband Jason are proud parents of a preschooler and a teenager.
+She and her husband Jason have two children.